-We will be inviting some people who are eligible to join the registry to take part in an interview study to understand what it is like for people to live with a positive IAb result, and be at risk of T1D.
-We want to understand people's experiences of testing positive for IAb and their information and support needs, so we can offer better care and support to people in the future.
+We will be inviting some people who are eligible to join the registry, and parents of children in the registry, to take part in an interview study to understand what it is like for inidivuals and families to live with a positive IAb result, and be at risk of T1D.
+We want to understand the experience of of testing positive for IAb and the information and support needs, so we can offer better care and support to people in the future.

-We will approach 12-15 parents/guardians of a child in the registry and 12-15 IAb positive adults for an interview at a later date, as well as 12-15 children aged 8 and over, if appropriate.
+We will approach 12-15 parents/guardians of a child in the registry and 12-15 IAb positive adults for an interview, as well as 12-15 children aged 8 and over, if appropriate.

-Agreeing to be approached for an interview is optional and will not affect your ability to take part in the Registry.
-If you decide you would like to be approached for an interview, this can be confirmed on the consent form.
-We will then select individuals to invite to interview, so that we have a range of parent/participant experiences.
+Agreeing to be approached for an interview is optional and will not affect your child's ability to take part in the Registry.
+If you decide you would like to be approached for a parent/guardian interview, this can be confirmed on the consent form.
+The team in Edinburgh, who will conduct the interviews, will then select individuals to invite to interview, so that we have a range of parent and participant experiences.